 Also, add a blurb to one of your monthly member emails or e-newsletters promoting the career fair and registration.
 And remember to promote the career event as far in advance as you can.
 Increase the number of promotions as you get closer to the event day.

 4. Share in your online member community.

 Announce your career fair event date and location in your association’s online community.
-Add any important details, such as employers who will be attending, as your event planning progresses.
+Add important details, such as employers who will be attending, as your event planning progresses.

 5. Make use of online and print publications.

 Include an ad promoting the career fair in your publications leading up to the event.
 Also, consider sending postcards; they’re a great way to promote a career fair and your online career center to your members.
-Send them via postal mail or place them in the welcome bags at your next in-person conferences or meetings.
+Send them via postal mail or place them in welcome bags at your next in-person conferences or meetings.